erysdren/intel_dvi/README.md

-# Intel DVI Decoder Library
+# Intel DVI Decoder Library & Tools

 Intel DVI video format decoder library in C. All information on the format has been derived from [APPENDF.TXT](./docs/APPENDF.TXT) courtesy of